Hi Nanna: Music

 The music and background score is composed by Hesham Abdul Wahab in his maiden collaboration with Shouryuv and Nani.
 The audio rights were acquired by T-Series.
 The tracks "Samayama", "Gaaju Bomma", "Ammadi", "Odiyamma," and "Idhe Idhe" were released as singles before the full 10-song album on 18 December 2023.
 Wahab re-recorded the film's background score using artificial intelligence thereby becoming possibly the first Indian film to do so.
 The BGM "Silent Conversations" is based on Raga Reethigowla, and became a huge hit too.

 Release

 Theatrical

 Hi Nanna had a worldwide theatrical release on 7 December 2023, along with dubbed versions in Tamil, Malayalam, Kannada and Hindi.
 The film was initially scheduled to release on 21 December 2023, but was later moved to 7 December 2023 in order to avoid clash with Salaar and Dunki.

 Home media

 The digital streaming and satellite rights of the film were sold for ₹37 crore to Netflix.
 The film was made available on Netflix in January 2024 in Telugu, along with dubbed versions of Tamil, Hindi (Hi Papa), Kannada and Malayalam.
+It released along with the movie Extra Ordinary Man.